dinhkt/efficient-serving-system/README.md

 # efficient-serving-system
 ## Efficient Deep Learning multi-model scheduling and serving for multi-GPU system with resources provisioning

-Sharing multiple inference processes of DL models on a GPU usually leads to unpredictable inference time of each model inference.
-The purpose of this project is to schedule the DL models inference processes on a multi-GPU system and provision a GPU usage theshold for each process so that the inference process of each model has least interference with each other.
+Running multiple inference processes of DL models on a GPU without control usually leads to unpredictable inference time of each model inference due to sharing resources.
+The purpose of this project is to guarantee the reliable inference time of DL models by scheduling the DL models inference processes on a multi-GPU system and provision a GPU usage theshold for each process so that the inference process of each model has least interference with each other.

 This work leverages NVIDIA MPS: https://docs.nvidia.com/deploy/mps/index.html.
-MPS supports limited execution resource provisioning, or in the other words, the client contexts can be set to only use a portion of the available GPU threads.
+MPS supports limited execution resource provisioning, ,the client contexts can be set to only use a portion of the available GPU threads.
 Experiments show that, with proper provisioning settings for each MPI process on a GPU, the execution of each model doesn't has much interference with the others when co-running.

 This project uses Crow(https://github.com/CrowCpp/Crow) for creating the HTTP web services to handle client requests.

-And implement 2 types of Inference for DL models: Libtorch C++ API: (https://pytorch.org/cppdocs/) and NVIDIA TensorRT C++ Inference (https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#c_topics)
+And use 2 types of Inference backend for DL models: Libtorch C++: (https://pytorch.org/cppdocs/) and NVIDIA TensorRT (https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#c_topics).
+Current implementation support image classification models only.

 ![Architecture](architecture.png)
 ## Installation